josegalarceh/udacity-Azure-Cloud-DevOps-Starter-Code/C1-AzureInfrastructureOperations/README.md

 ### Getting Started
 1. Clone this repository
+    In the folder azurePolicy you wild find the files to create a custom azure policy with azure cli.
+    In the folder packer you will find the files to create a virtual machine image with packer.
+    In the folder terraform you will find the files to create and deploy all the needed infraestruture with terraform.
+    In the folder evidence you will find the evidence required from udacity project.
+    In the file servicePrincipal.sh you will complete with your data, to interact with azure.
 2. Create your infrastructure as code

 3. Update this README to reflect how someone would use your code.